Smriti1979/SimonGame/README.md

-# SimonGame
 This is a Simon Game.
+This game is entirely made up of HTML, CSS and JAVASCRIPT.